Code-Institute-Submissions/asdub-laughing-cookbook_AugResub/README.md

 - site_data
 - users

-**More in depth informaton on this subject can be found below within the [APIs & Data](#apidata) section below**
+**More in depth informaton on this subject can be found below within the [Data](##mongodb--dataset) section below**

 I orginally wanted to use an API to provide recipe content for the app.
-However, this provided impossible to locate without a paid subcription so I opted to used a suitable dataset of recipes instead. .
+However, this provided impossible to locate without a paid subcription or poor qaulity content, so I opted to used a suitable dataset of recipes instead.

 ##### Document Structure: **advert_data**: